 The adult learners who have successfully completed the in-class portion of the program (i.e. obtain a passing mark in both the courses) will be eligible for a planned learning experience (co-op placement) related to their chosen profession.

-Unpaid Co-op Placement – The adult learner will research co-op placements in partnership with the teachers.
+The co-op community component (placement) is not paid.
+The adult learner will research co-op placements in partnership with teachers.
 To secure a placement the adult learner must be interviewed.

 Courses are offered at the following two adult learning centres:

 - Brian J. Fleming Catholic Adult Learning Centre